HOME

 Second Marriage: Lydia Law, Gomersal, Birstall Parish, Yorkshire, England 1857

-Children of Second Marriage:
+Children of Second Marriage - eight:

 Law (1858), Albert (1861), Percy (1862), Arthur (1864), Harry (1867), Adelaide (1868), Polly (1871), Walter (1873)